Evaluating individualized treatment effect predictions: a model-based perspective on discrimination and calibration assessment: Individualized treatment effect prediction

-Focusing on binary outcomes, we observe outcome $Y_i \in \{0,1\}$ and covariate status $\bm{x}_i$ for each individual $i$.
-In this context, the ITE estimate $\delta(\bm{x}_i)$ is a difference between two risk predictions ($p(Y_i = 1|A = 1, \bm{X}=\bm{x}_i) - p(Y_i = 1|A = 0, \bm{X}=\bm{x}_i)$).
+For binary outcomes, we observe outcome $Y_i \in \{0,1\}$ and covariate status $\bm{x}_i$ for each individual $i$.
+In this context, the ITE estimate $\delta(\bm{x}_i)$ is a difference between two risk predictions ($P(Y_i = 1|A = 1, \bm{X}=\bm{x}_i) - P(Y_i = 1|A = 0, \bm{X}=\bm{x}_i)$).
+While other quantities are available to express treatment effect (\textit{e.g.}, relative risk, odds ratio), risk differences are generally preferred and better understood by clinicians \cite{bobbio_completeness_1994, naylor_measured_1992, sorensen_laypersons_2008}.
 The range of $\hat{\delta}(\bm{x}_i)$ includes all values in the $[-1,1]$ interval, while the observed difference between any two outcomes can only be one of $\{-1, 0, 1\}$.
-Therefore, in addition to the challenge that each individual only has an observed outcome for one treatment condition, the observations come with large and irreducible binomial error and hence provide only limited information.
-A further consideration with predictions for binary outcome data is that they are commonly non-linear functions of the covariates, and hence the effects of treatment and the covariates are usually not additive on the risk difference scale of interest here.
-Consequently, the resulting ITE predictions conflate variability from different sources: between-subject variability in $P(Y^{a=0}|X=x)$ and genuine treatment effect heterogeneity on the scale used for modeling.
+Therefore, the observations come with large and irreducible binomial error and provide only limited information.
+Also, predictions for binary outcome data commonly involve non-linear functions of the covariates, and hence the effects of treatment and the covariates are typically not additive on the risk difference scale of interest here.
+Consequently, the resulting ITE predictions conflate variability from different sources: between-subject variability in $P(Y^{a=0}=1|X=x)$ and genuine treatment effect heterogeneity on the scale used for modeling.
 This is the price to pay for the benefit in terms of interpretation of measures on the scale of $\delta(x)$ \cite{murray_patients_2018}.